reexjungle/xcal/README.md

 ```

+### Setting Up Project

+### Compiling the Source Code

+Nevertheless, a specialized IDE such as [Microsoft Visual Studio][5] with an advanced editor, debugger and compiler is recommended for this project.
+As a matter of fact, the Visual Studio Community 2013 version is now free for an unlimited number of users for all open source purposes and can be grabbed [here][6].

 ### Done with project setup - any further configuration?
 Speaking from the heart, there is no greater killjoy (*perhaps with the exception of bugging exceptions*) than an initial waste of precious development time with mindless extra configurations during project setup.
 As such, the configuration of xCal is kept to the minimum.
 This means, no need to fret about maintaining external library dependencies, which happen to be [NuGet](https://www.nuget.org/) packages that are automatically and happily resolved on the first project build.